Dean Stockwell: 1984–1988: Mainstream comeback and critical success

 In 1984, he appeared in Wim Wenders's critically acclaimed film Paris, Texas, and in the same year, in David Lynch's film version of Dune as Wellington Yueh.
 In between he appeared in Fox Mystery Theater.
 Stockwell later said "After Paris, Texas and Dune I think I've got a pretty good start on what amounts to a third career."
+Also in 1984 Dean lost his dad Harry Stockwell due to diabetes.
+He and his dad were estranged from each other at the time.

 Between 1985 and 1988, he was a busy character actor, appearing in 14 films and one telefilm.
 In 1985, he turned in a brief but significant role as attorney Bob Grimes in William Friedkin's To Live and Die in L.A..
 He was also in The Legend of Billie Jean (1985), an episode of Miami Vice, and Papa Was a Preacher (1986).
 Stockwell's second child with wife Marchenko, Sophia, was born on August 5, 1985.

 In 1986, Stockwell made an appearance in another Lynch production, the neo-noir thriller Blue Velvet.
 He was in episodes of Hunter and Murder, She Wrote, and the films Gardens of Stone (1987) (directed by Francis Ford Coppola), Beverly Hills Cop II (1987), Kenny Rogers as The Gambler, Part III: The Legend Continues (1987), The Time Guardian (1987), Banzai Runner (1987), and The Blue Iguana (1987).

 In 1988, he was nominated for an Academy Award for Best Supporting Actor for his performance as Mafia boss Tony "the Tiger" Russo in the comedy Married to the Mob.
 Stockwell later called it "the favorite part I've ever had in a film.
 I just felt that that part was just perfect for me and I had a way to approach it that I thought was just right and it turned out that way."
+Jonathan Demme, who directed the film, said that what made Stockwell special was that he was a "chameleon" and had a "mercurial presence."

 He also had roles in Tucker: The Man and His Dream (1988) from Coppola, Smokescreen (1988), the Brazilian The Long Haul (1989), the reboot of The Twilight Zone, Buying Time (1989), and Limit Up (1989).